openssl/openssl/README.md

  * [Notes on Perl](NOTES-PERL.md)
  * [Notes on Valgrind](NOTES-VALGRIND.md)

-Specific notes on upgrading to OpenSSL 3.0 from previous versions, as well as known issues are available on the [OpenSSL 3.0 Wiki] page.
+Specific notes on upgrading to OpenSSL 3.0 from previous versions can be found in the [migration_guide(7ossl)] manual page.

 Documentation
 =============